Sue: Is there anything I should know about this one?

 The bad guys gather for Leela’s public execution.
-Attendance is poor; the Gatherer suspects it’s because people can watch it on the telly for free.
+Attendance is poor, which the Gatherer puts down to people watching it on the telly for free.

 Sue: So it’s a public execution where you can’t see a damn thing?
-What’s the point in that?
-Is it really any wonder that nobody bought tickets?
+Is it any wonder they didn’t sell many tickets?

-The episode concludes with Leela about to be steamed alive.
+The episode concludes as Leela is about to be steamed alive.

 Sue: I’ve seen better.
 The script was quite funny, though.
-It actually cheered me up a bit.top
+It actually cheered me up a bit.

-The Doctor rescues Leela from the steamer while Mandrel monitors the city’s PCM levels.
+The Doctor rescues Leela from the steamer, but K9 goes missing in the process.

 Sue: How can they not hear him coming?
-He is obscenely loud.
-I won’t mention it again.
-It’s pointless.
+He’s obscenely loud.
+Sorry, Neil.
+I won’t mention that again.
+I know it’s pointless.

 The Doctor and the Collector go head-to-head.